jamie-lord/Lord.technology/_posts/2025-06-14-securing-llm-agents-against-prompt-injection-through-design-patterns.md

 categories:
   - ai
 ---
-As LLM-powered agents become increasingly sophisticated and granted access to sensitive tools and data, the security implications of prompt injection attacks have evolved from academic curiosity to genuine business risk.
-[A recent comprehensive research paper](https://arxiv.org/pdf/2506.08837) from leading institutions including ETH Zurich, IBM, and Microsoft presents a principled approach to this challenge through six concrete design patterns that can make AI agents demonstrably more secure.
+As LLM-powered agents become more sophisticated and gain access to sensitive tools and data, prompt injection has evolved from academic curiosity to genuine business risk.
+[A recent research paper](https://arxiv.org/pdf/2506.08837) from ETH Zurich, IBM, and Microsoft presents a principled approach through six concrete design patterns that make AI agents demonstrably more secure.

 The timing of this research couldn't be more pertinent.
 As organisations rush to deploy AI agents capable of reading emails, accessing databases, and executing code, the attack surface has expanded dramatically.
 Unlike traditional software vulnerabilities that require specific technical exploitation, prompt injection attacks can be triggered by seemingly innocent data—a malicious email, a compromised document, or even user-generated content.